JayanthC0407/JayanthC0407/README.md

- # 👋 Hello, I'm Jayanth Chintalapti
+ # 👋 Hello, I'm Jayanth Chintalapati

 I'm a passionate software developer with a keen interest in Data Structures & Algorithms, Web Development and AI.
 Currently, I'm a 3rd-year BTech student working towards becoming an SDE at a product-based company.